Closed Loop Systems

 Closed Loop System

-Closed-loop recycling is a more sustainable concept, which means that recycling of a material can be done indefinitely without degradation of properties.
-In this case, conversion of the used product back to raw material allows for the repeated manufacturing of the same product over and over again.
+Closed-loop systems are a more sustainable concept, which means that reprocessing of a material can be done indefinitely without degradation of properties.
+In this case, conversion of the used product back to a raw material allows for the repeated manufacturing of the same or a different product over and over again.

 A few things to consider: